North American Soccer League (2011–2017): Woosnam Cup

 In 2013, a coalition of supporters groups proposed an annual award called the Woosnam Cup to be given to the team with the best regular season, as determined by the NASL points system on aggregate between the Spring and Fall championship seasons in year.
-Akin to the Supporters' Shield in Major League Soccer, the minor premiership of Australasian sports (called a "premiership" by the A-League), and the Presidents' Trophy of the NHL, it would have been awarded each year in order to recognize overall consistent performance through the entire year.
+Akin to the Supporters' Shield in Major League Soccer or the Presidents' Trophy of the NHL, it would have been awarded each year in order to recognize overall consistent performance through the entire year.
 It was intended to replace the regular season champion trophy that was awarded by the league itself in 2011 and 2012.
 Prior years' winners, dating back to the league's first season, were retroactively recognized on the award's website.

 The trophy was to be a collaboration between twenty-one supporters groups, representing supporters of eleven of the twelve then-current or announced NASL clubs.
 They planned to collect money from each group, and design and commission a traveling trophy to be loaned to the winning team each year.

 The award derived its name from the long time Commissioner of the original NASL, who died during the summer of 2013.
-That name was later changed to "Supporters Cup" and the "North American Supporter's Trophy" or "Nasty" was rumored as a replacement name, but that was never reflected on the trophy's website or social media before the award was abandoned following the 2014 season.
+When the supporters failed to get permission from Woosnam's family to use his name, it was changed to "Supporters Cup".
+The "North American Supporter's Trophy" or "Nasty" was floated as a possible replacement name, but that was never reflected on the trophy's website or social media.

-No physical trophy was ever made or presented to the clubs.
+No physical trophy was ever made or presented to the clubs, and the award itself was abandoned following the 2014 season.